SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Negative emotions and stress are a big problem.
 Emotional well-being affects thinking performance.
 Harmful states that affect thinking, such as depression, increase the difficulty of concentrating, making studying impossible.
 One's behavior will change depending on how they feel; if they feel bad, their energy will turn against them, which will not help them sit at the desk.
 For these difficulties, learning requires a positive emotional state.

 Controlling these problems is essential for effective studying.
 Personal problems have their own origin and are not within the scope of this book, however, the concern and stress caused by studying deserve a mention.
 The reality is that the culture of academic institutions and society has created a demand for students that causes anxiety.
 The need to obtain high grades and carry out large projects in a short time is (partially) present, with a back and forth of guilt between students and teachers.
-In learning, there is no requirement; the establishment of requirements to pass is not part of the process, they are independent of each other, not passing does not mean you have not learned.
+In learning, there is no requirement; the establishment of requirements to pass is not part of the process, they are independent of each other, not passing does not mean we have not learned.
 We have to abandon the mindset of learning to be evaluated and do it to improve ourselves.

 Just as we take care of mental health, physical health is closely related to the mind.
 The brain depends on the body to survive.
 A balanced diet affects good blood circulation and the energy we have.
 Eating a variety of foods helps maintain a healthier metabolism, allowing the mind to work in better conditions.
 Obviously, we cannot ignore another factor, which is physical activity, where hormones are released, leaving us more active and content.
 Long-term well-being reduces age-related decline, preventing the death of neurons over time.
 The brain is part of the body, taking care of one is taking care of the other.